Skip to content

 When recovering post-baby, you are likely to feel so tired that working out is probably the last thing on your mind.
 Just the simple thought of it might make you want to sigh.

 And it would be a completely understandable reaction.
-But getting back into physical activity will be very beneficial for your immune system and overall well-being, so you should get into it as soon as possible.
+But getting back into physical activity will benefit your immune system and overall well-being, so you should get into it as soon as possible.

-If you’re not sure about when that would be, you should talk with your physician.
+If you’re unsure when that would be, you should talk with your physician.
 They can advise you about the ideal moment to start working out again and the type of activity you should start with.

 It’s most likely a good bet to avoid anything too strenuous initially, even if you feel like your energy levels are up.
 Walking is an excellent exercise to start with.
 Not only is it effective, but it can also give you some quality time to spend with your newborn, as you can take them along in their stroller.